 Not really.
 Just more of a personal bias.
 Look, I admit it.
 I’m a fresh flower guy.

 I’ve worked with freeze-dried flower petals before but was never a huge fan.
-Most of the petals just didn’t have good color, compared to fresh ones.
-They looked better suited to make potpourri, rather than use at a wedding.
+Most of them didn’t have good color compared to a fresh rose petal.
+They looked better suited to making potpourri than being used at a wedding.

-But with better freeze-drying technology available today, I have changed my tune and come around a bit.
+But as the technology has improved, the freeze-drying process has improved, so I have changed my tune and come around a bit.

-And because they are good for the environment and won’t stain fine linens, I now have more good reasons to recommend using them from now on.
+And because they are good for the environment and won’t stain fine linens, I now have more good reasons to recommend using them.

 If you plan on using rose petals in your wedding decor, you might be wondering…